-- It is difficult to anticipate the security risks that might exist in any given IPP environment.
-For example, if - IPP is used within a given corporation over a private network, the risks of exposing document data may be - low enough that the corporation will choose not to use encryption on that data.
-However, if the connection - between the client and the IPP object is over a public network, the client may wish to protect the content of - the information during transmission through the network with encryption. - Furthermore, the value of the information being printed may vary from one IPP environment to the next. - 4556 Printing payroll checks, for example, would have a different value than printing public information from a - 4557 file.
+It is difficult to anticipate the security risks that might exist in any given IPP environment.
+For example, if

+- 4542 IPP is used within a given corporation over a private network, the risks of exposing document data may be - low enough that the corporation will choose not to use encryption on that data.
+However, if the connection - between the client and the IPP object is over a public network, the client may wish to protect the content of - the information during transmission through the network with encryption. - Furthermore, the value of the information being printed may vary from one IPP environment to the next. - 4547 Printing payroll checks, for example, would have a different value than printing public information from a - 4548 file.
 There is also the possibly of denial-of-service attacks, but denial-of-service attacks against printing - resources are not well understood and there is no published precedents regarding this scenario. - Once the authenticated identity of the requester has been supplied to the IPP object, the object uses that - identity to enforce any authorization policy that might be in place.
 For example, one site's policy might be - that only the job owner is allowed to cancel a job.
 The details and mechanisms to set up a particular access - control policy are not part of IPP/1.1, and must be established via some other type of administrative or - access control framework.
 However, there are operation status codes that allow an IPP server to return - information back to a client about any potential access control violations for an IPP object. - During a create operation, the client's identity is recorded in the Job object in an implementation-defined - attribute.
 This information can be used to verify a client's identity for subsequent operations on that Job - object in order to enforce any access control policy that might be in effect.
-See section 8.3 below for more - 4568 details. - Since the security levels or the specific threats that any given IPP system administrator may be concerned - with cannot be anticipated, IPP MUST be capable of operating with different security mechanisms and - security policies as required by the individual installation.
-Security policies might vary from very strong, to - very weak, to none at all, and corresponding security mechanisms will be required. - 4573 8.1 Security Scenarios - The following sections describe specific security attacks for IPP environments.
-Where examples are - provided they should be considered illustrative of the environment and not an exhaustive set.
-Not all of - these environments will necessarily be addressed in initial implementations of IPP. - 8.1.1 Client and Server in the Same Security Domain - This environment is typical of internal networks where traditional office workers print the output of - personal productivity applications on shared work-group printers, or where batch applications print their - output on large production printers.
-Although the identity of the user may be trusted in this environment, a - user might want to protect the content of a document against such attacks as eavesdropping, replaying or - 4582 tampering.
+See section 8.3 below for more - 4559 details.

+- Since the security levels or the specific threats that any given IPP system administrator may be concerned - with cannot be anticipated, IPP MUST be capable of operating with different security mechanisms and - security policies as required by the individual installation.
+Security policies might vary from very strong, to - very weak, to none at all, and corresponding security mechanisms will be required.